Frequently Asked Questions. (Self-Serving Propaganda Thinly Disguised As )

 - A rain day on a TV shoot

-- Losing market share because your radio sucks
+- Losing market share because your audio ads suck

 - Losing your job because your podcast sounds pathetic